-82. Form Factor: Is the proportion of floor area to external wall area and can have a significant impact on energy efficiency.
-Urban building forms such as terraces and apartments minimise heat loss with a low form factor.

-83. Micro-climate: Schemes needs to consider micro-climate, particularly wind impact on exposed sites or where taller buildings are proposed.
-This affects the usability of the public realm and the energy demands of buildings.
+external wall area and can have a significant impact on energy efficiency.
+Urban building forms such as terraces and apartments minimise heat loss with a low form factor. a () 84.
+Low Carbon Low Energy Networks: Low renewable energy: 83.
+Micro-climate: Schemes needs to consider micro-climate, particularly wind Delivered through air, water and Energy centre: Local battery impact on exposed sites or where taller buildings are proposed.
+This affects ground source heat pumps. storage linked to the grid. the usability of the public realm and the energy demands of buildings.
+Retrofitting: Upgrading the energy performance of existing houses.
+Electric vehicles: Charging points as Solar PV panels: part of on-street Using south-facing roofs. bavs.
+Local energy networks: Waste recycling: Communal Linking renewable energy sources bins with underground storage. to local heat and power networks.

-R.2 Sustainable Construction

-204. Sustainable construction is the practice of creating buildings using processes that are environmentally responsible and resource efficient.
-Design codes can include guidance on sustainable construction including embodied energy, approach to construction and use of water.
+82. Form Factor: Is the proportion of floor area to